 Text('I am a text')

-Now you know how to give string parameter to a text widget.
+Now you know how to give string parameters to a text widget.
 You can also give it a string variable.
 Let’s see how to do that.

 Variable in Text Widget